tengyaolong2000/R_coding_repo/README.md

 # R_coding_repo
 Dumping ground for my R code

+Personal Use repo
-For now just 1 file whic I continusously use for work.
+For now just 1 file which I continusously use for work.
 Includes some basic stats analysis and simulation analysis